 Using routing in Web Forms applications

-So far in this book we have stuck with the default route which comes with any new ASP.NET MVC project.
-This chapter will change that.
+So far in this book we have stuck with the default routing configuration which comes with any new ASP.NET MVC project.
 We will cover the routing system in-depth and learn how to create custom routes for your applications.

 Routing is all about the URL and how we use it as an external input to the applications that we build.
 The URL has led a short but troubled life and the HTTP URL is currently being tragically misused by current web technologies.
-As the web began to change from being a collection of hyperlinked static documents into dynamically created pages and applications, the URL has been kidnapped by web technologies and undergone terrible changes.
+As the web began to change from being a collection of hyperlinked static documents into dynamically created pages and applications, the URL has been kidnapped by web technologies and undergone terrible changes, where we now see file extensions like .aspx and .php mapping to physical files in public URLs.
 The URL is in trouble and as the web becomes more dynamic we, as software developers, can rescue it to bring back the simple, logical, readable, and beautiful resource locator that it was meant to be.

 Rescuing the URL means controlling those that control applications.
 Although routing is not core to all implementations of the MVC pattern, it is often implemented as a convenient way to add an extra level of separation between external inputs and the controllers and actions that make up an application.
 The code required to implement routing using the ASP.NET MVC framework is reasonably trivial but the thought behind designing a schema of URLs for an application can raise many issues.

 In this chapter, we’ll go over the concept of routes and their relationship with MVC applications.
 We'll also briefly cover how they apply to Web Forms projects.
 We’ll examine how to design a URL schema for an application, and then apply the concepts to create routes for Code Camp Server, our sample application.
-Because routes are the front door of your web application, we’ll discover how to test routes to ensure they are working as intended.
+Routes are the front door of your web application.
+We’ll discover how to test routes to ensure they are working as intended.
 Now that you have an idea of how important routing is, we can start with the basics.

 16.1 What are routes?